-Details of the Directors who served during the financial year are provided on page 32 to 33.
+Details of the Directors who served during the financial year are provided on page 22.
+Claire Boyle was appointed as a non-executive Director on 1 February 2019 and Neil Gaskell retired from the Board on 31 March 2019

-All Directors will stand for re-election at the AGM.
+With the exception of Neil Gaskell, all Directors will stand for re-election at the AGM.
 The reasons for the Board's recommendations for their re-elections are set out in the Statement of Corporate Governance.